RicardoG2016/WRFD-project-site/README.md

-Below are a few screenshots form the website i created for World Rainforest Day for Rainforest Partnership.
-The site was created with React, Bootstrap and hosted on AWS.
+Below are a few screenshots from the website I created for the first annual World Rainforest Day while working with Rainforest Partnership.
+The site was created with React.js, Bootstrap, HTML, CSS and hosted on AWS.

 http://www.worldrainforestday.com/